 Unfortunately, overdoses from cocaine use are extremely dangerous as the danger of the overdose isn’t dependent on how much of the drug was used.
 It’s a complicated medical emergency to say the least and should be tended to immediately by first responders (call 911!).

 Actually, the answer is “neither”.
-First, make sure you don’t make the mistake that most do and confuse Clonidine with Klonopin (which is a benzo).
-Clonidine is used to relieve users of withdrawal symptoms caused from opioids, alcohol, and even nicotine.
+First, make sure you don’t make the mistake that most do and confuse Clonidine with Klonopin (which is benzo).
+Clonidine is used to relieve users of withdrawal symptoms caused by opioids, alcohol, and even nicotine.
 However, when combined with other opioids the high is intensified (most recreational users do this).

 However, doing so lowers blood pressure, your heart rate, and often time’s causes dizziness and drowsiness.
 Because the blood pressure falls to dangerously low levels when users combine Clonidine with opioids, many users end up falling which leaves them prone to injury.
-When it comes to a clonidine and opioid combination the risk of an overdose is much more likely compared to taking the opioids alone.
+When it comes to clonidine and opioid combination the risk of an overdose is much more likely compared to taking the opioids alone.

 An overdose is less likely to occur however when users combine opioids with benzodiazepines (such as Xanax).

 Some people also refer to it as Finnegan or Promethazine.
 Phenergan is a drug used to fight against nausea and is also used as a sedative.
-It’s also used for motion and morning sickness and can be utilizes to stimulate opioid activity.
+It’s also used for motion and morning sickness and can be utilized to stimulate opioid activity.
 Here’s a prime example of what most users do; someone that takes high doses of opiate pain medication lowers the dosage of the pain killers and replaces it with Phenergan (which would result in a high).